-Pannal and Burn Bridge has a rich local built heritage which the community is keen to conserve.
+- 5.2.3 Pannal and Burn Bridge has a rich local built heritage which the community is keen to conserve.
 While the 2015 community survey did not expressly address heritage issues or the conservation area, it is clear from the large majority of respondents who advocated keeping the area's rural character and viewed over-development as a threat to village identity, that the general issue of development and design in relation to the area's existing character is one of concern.
-This was endorsed in the 2021 consultation, where over 90% of respondents supported a policy intention setting out design criteria for development within the conservation area.

-A significant part of Pannal Village, including a stretch of the Crimple Beck enjoys conservation area status via the designation of the Pannal Conservation Area, originally in 1993 and confirmed with boundary amendments in 2011 (see Map 2).
+This was endorsed in the 2021 consultation, where over 90% of respondents supported a policy intention setting out design criteria for development within the conservation area, and again in 2022 with 80% of consultation respondents supporting the Development and Design policy. - 5.2.4 A significant part of Pannal Village, including a stretch of the Crimple Beck enjoys conservation area status via the designation of the Pannal Conservation Area, originally in 1993 and confirmed with boundary amendments in 2011 (see Map 3).
 This affords it statutory protection against adverse development.
 A review of the conservation area is due.
-Local Plan Policy HP2 (Heritage Assets) provides complementary protection to the conservation area, in particular through Clauses A and C.

-The designation of the conservation area recognises its historic and architectural importance.
-New development proposals, within or adjacent to it, should be designed to be sympathetic to the area's special character, and avoid the destruction of key features that are essential to fully appreciate its historical and architectural context.

-Pannal Conservation Area lies in a bowl in the valley of Crimple Beck and is centred on the historic core of Pannal between the Parish Church of St. Robert of Knaresborough, Pannal Hall and Pannal Bridge.
-The village developed in a straggling linear form, with scattered cottages strung out northwest along Main Street, and with a secondary cluster of buildings around Spring Lane and Church Lane.
+Local Plan Policy HP2 (Heritage Assets) provides complementary protection to the conservation area, in particular through Clauses A and C. - 5.2.5 The designation of the conservation area recognises its historic and architectural importance.
+New development proposals, within or adjacent to it, should be designed to be sympathetic to the area's special character, and avoid the destruction of key features that are essential to fully appreciate its historical and architectural context. - 5.2.6 Pannal Conservation Area lies in a bowl in the valley of Crimple Beck and is centred on the historic core of Pannal between the Parish Church of St. Robert of Knaresborough, Pannal Hall and Pannal Bridge.
+The village developed in a straggling linear form, with scattered cottages strung out north-west along Main Street, and with a secondary cluster of buildings around Spring Lane and Church Lane.

-Map 2: Pannal Conservation Area
+Map 3: Pannal Conservation Area

-The key characteristics of the conservation area are set out in the Conservation Area Character Appraisal (CACA).
-The appraisal summarises the key elements as:
+5.2.7 The key characteristics of the conservation area are set out in the Conservation Area Character Appraisal (CACA).
+The appraisal summarises the key elements as:-

-- The general building form of older properties, characterised by either cottages or more polite taller two storey double fronted houses; - Main Street and other views, notably of the parish church which forms the area's focal point; - Prominent woodland, trees and open areas of soft landscaping; - The predominant use of gritstone materials, with some occasional sandstone and more occasional brick; - Traditional external wall, roof and window detailing;

-- Crimple Beck and the small becks running south east into it, forming the boundaries to the garden tofts and garths each side of Main Street; - The significant former field boundaries, surviving as the walls and hedges to today's residential properties and village open spaces.
+- The general building form of older properties, characterised by either cottages or more polite taller two storey double fronted houses; - Main Street and other views, notably of the parish church which forms the area's focal point; - Prominent woodland, trees and open areas of soft landscaping; - The predominant use of gritstone materials, with some occasional sandstone and more occasional brick; - Traditional external wall, roof and window detailing; - Crimple Beck and the small becks running south east into it, forming the boundaries to the garden tofts and garths each side of Main Street; - The significant former field boundaries, surviving as the walls and hedges to today's residential properties and village open spaces.

-The CACA lists the important features and details which contribute to the essential character of the conservation area.
+5.2.8 The CACA lists the important features and details which contribute to the essential character of the conservation area.
 Based on these key features and details, Neighbourhood Plan Policy BE1 sets out the main ways in which development should seek to retain character in order to bring about successful new development within the conservation area.
 This policy adds detail to the provisions of Local Plan Policy HP2 and gives additional weight to the provisions of the conservation area character appraisal.